 How to set up a call center for success

-Familiarize yourself with the steps to set up a successful call center – from choosing a call center software to performance reporting and tracking
+Learn how to set up a call center for success and efficiency in steps — from choosing a call center software to performance reporting and tracking

 In 2015, David Borrie and Mikey Hammerton founded a recording studio in an abandoned police station in Bristol.
 Their time-sharing concept instantly struck a chord with musicians who, otherwise, had to spend huge sums of money on rehearsals and production studios.
 In just four years, they outgrew the police station and expanded to 21 locations across two continents.
 Today, Pirate Studios cater to 50,000 musicians, globally.